vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 - `mode: enforce`: Specifies that the policy should be strictly enforced.
 Other modes are `testing` (send report only) and `none` (do nothing).
 - `mx`: Lists each of the MX servers that handle email for your domain.
 If needed, wildcards are allowd, such as `*.j-v1.mx.microsoft`
 - `max_age: 604800`: Specifies the duration (in seconds) that the policy is valid.
 After this time, the sending MTA should refresh the policy.
+  - The time (in seconds) that a sending MTA is allowed to cache the policy.
+The minimum recommended value is 1 week (604800 seconds).

 In the `mta-sts.txt` file, you should list all MX servers that are used for receiving emails for your domain and that support TLS.
 This ensures that sending MTAs know which servers to establish secure connections with when delivering emails to your domain.